You're grieving a childhood you can't quite name, and exhausted from being the one who always holds it together.

 • Grounded enough to support your nervous system.

-Healing people pleasing, boundary anxiety, and guilt requires steadiness.
-It requires safety, and it requires someone who understands the nuance of:
+Healing from emotionally immature family dynamics, narcissistic relationships, and emotional neglect requires steadiness.
+It requires safety, and it requires someone who understands the weight of chronic self-abandonment, hyper-responsibility, and never feeling fully seen.

 Rooted is not about being calm.
 It is about being so grounded in who you are that other people's chaos stops having the same pull.